Neural Score Matching for High-Dimensional Causal Inference: EXPERIMENTS

 Our general procedure for matching and in particular neural score matching follows two stages: in the first stage, we learn a model to obtain some representation or score $s$ from datapoints.
 In the second stage, we perform matching on these scores using the Euclidean distance\footnote{We use the Euclidean distance as the Mahalanobis distance was prohibitively slow to compute in high-dimensional and large sample settings.} $d(s_i,s_j) = ||s_i - s_j||_2$.
 We use nearest neighbour matching with replacement using one neighbour.

 To perform neural score matching, we train a neural network predicting treatment assignment from covariates, with the final one-dimensional layer being an estimator of the propensity score.
 Training is performed using a standard binary cross-entropy loss.
 The neural network has the following architecture: one low-dimensional layer with 5 hidden units, two layers with 100 units and one final 1-dimensional layer.
 We use the leaky ReLU activation function in all layers except the last one where we use the sigmoid function.
 When using the hidden representation in the first layer before applying the activation function as a score, we refer to the resulting method as \texttt{NN Layer 1}.
 Notably, if it is indeed a balancing score, it meets the assumptions of Proposition \ref{th:wass_and_mmd}.
-Even if other layers before the propensity score also meet the assumptions of Proposition \ref{th:wass_generalized}, we choose to focus on one single multivariate layer for matching, and dedicate other layers to model fitting (with corresponding high dimensions as given above).
+From the insights of this Proposition, we choose to focus on one single multivariate layer for matching, and dedicate other layers to model fitting (with corresponding high dimensions as given above).
 The final activation of the network estimates the propensity score and is also used for matching as a balancing score.
 We refer to it as \texttt{NN PS}.

 We benchmark these scores obtained by the neural network against other scores, namely $X$ (\texttt{X}) and a five-dimensional PCA reduction of $X$ (\texttt{PCA}).
 We also benchmark against a logistic regression estimating the propensity score given $X$ or PCA features, which we refer to as \texttt{LogReg PS} and \texttt{PCA + LogReg PS}, respectively.
 In addition, we consider matching uniformly at random (\texttt{Random matching}) and leaving the treatment and control datasets unchanged w.r.t. balance by not matching at all (\texttt{No Matching}).
 All methods were evaluated using 10 different training random seeds.